cswartzvi/hamilton/decorators.md

 ## @subdag

 The `@subdag` decorator enables you to rerun components of your DAG with varying parameters.
-Note that this is immensely powerful -- if we draw analogies from Hamilton to standard procedural programming paradigms, we might have the following correspondence:
+Note that this is immensely powerful -- if we draw analogies from Apache Hamilton to standard procedural programming paradigms, we might have the following correspondence:

 - `config.when` + friends -- `if/else` statements
 - `parameterize`/`extract_columns` -- `for` loop